Commissioning editor

 Career prospects

 Opportunities for progression often depend on the size of the company.
-A small publishing company may offer early exposure across a range of editing, production, marketing and business management areas, while larger companies may offer the opportunity to specialise earlier, with a clear structure and more opportunity for promotion.
+A small publishing company may offer early exposure across a range of editing, production, marketing and business management areas, while larger companies may offer the opportunity to specialise earlier, with a clear career structure and more opportunity for promotion.